BritishPandaChick/bpc-portfolio-site/wp-content/plugins/wp-retina-2x/readme.txt

 == Changelog ==

+= 6.4.9 (2023/11/29) =
+* Update: Improved thumbnail viewing and metadata display for a more user-friendly experience.
+* Add: Added and refined features for handling WebP images, including creation, deletion, and status updates.
+* Update: Updates to ESLint, error handling, and API connections for improved performance and stability.
+* Info: If you enjoy this plugin, please share some love by [writing a little review here](https://wordpress.org/support/plugin/wp-retina-2x/reviews/?rate=5#new-post).
+And since I read them all, don't hesitate to drop a few remarks and feature requests in those reviews.
+Thank you :)

 = 6.4.7 (2023/10/19) =
 * Add: Custom Image Sizes.
 * Fix: Logs will be only enabled if the option is checked.
 * Update: Many enhancements in the code in preparation for new features.

-= 6.4.6 (2023/10/10) =
 * Update: For better confidentiality, the logs file is now randomly generated.
-* Info: If you enjoy this plugin, please share some love by [writing a little review here](https://wordpress.org/support/plugin/wp-retina-2x/reviews/?rate=5#new-post).
-And since I read them all, don't hesitate to drop a few remarks and feature requests in those reviews.
-Thank you :)

 = 6.4.5 (2023/08/17) =
 * Fix: The Replace Media link was breaking the layout, and showing even though this feature was not enabled.